3 Simple Tips On How to Build Guitar Calluses

 How to Develop Calluses

-3. Unplug the Electric Guitar and Dust Off the Acoustic Guitar
+3. Unplug the Electric Guitar and Use an Acoustic

 Cautions to Take While Developing Calluses

-If are an intermediate guitar player, have a solid handle on your own calluses, and want to pursue an education in guitar and push your skills to new heights, check out the Atlanta Institute of Music and Media and their guitar program.
+If you’re an intermediate guitar player and want to push your skills further, consider the Atlanta Institute of Music and Media and its guitar program.